JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 3. Two-point Pinch Test (TPT) -- using finger-worn accelerator attached to Raspberry Pi (in development)
 4. Angular Velocity Sensors (AVS) -- via Raspberry Pi (in development)

-We have extensive documentation and tutorials available at [https://www.neuroanalyzer.org/docs](https://www.neuroanalyzer.org/docs) and [https://neuroanalyzer.org/#tutorials](https://neuroanalyzer.org/#tutorials), respectively.
+Extensive documentation and tutorials are available at [https://www.neuroanalyzer.org/docs](https://www.neuroanalyzer.org/docs) and [https://neuroanalyzer.org/#tutorials](https://neuroanalyzer.org/#tutorials), respectively.

+NeuroAnalyzer functionality can be easily expanded using [plugins](https://neuroanalyzer.org/tut-plugins.html) (written in Julia).

 For common tasks (importing, filtering, referencing) NeuroAnalyzer performance in comparable with MNE and ~4× higher than EEGLAB.
 Benchmarks are available at [https://neuroanalyzer.org/benchmarks.html](https://neuroanalyzer.org/benchmarks.html).